ItsNotGoodName/smtpbridge/README.md

   host: "127.0.0.1" # Host to listen on, default ''
   port: 9000 # Port to listen on, default 8080

-auth: # Authentication for SMTP server
-  enable: true # Enable auth, default 'false'
-  username: user # Default ''
-  password: 12345678 # Default ''

 smtp:
   host: "127.0.0.1" # Host to listen on, default ''
   port: 1025 # Port to listen on, default 1025
   size: 26214400 # Max allowed size of email in bytes, default 26214400 (25 MB)
+  auth: true # Enable auth, default 'false'
+  username: user # Default ''
+  password: 12345678 # Default ''

 bridges:
   - name: test bridge